 5. How are your ads being delivered?

-You must also check how you have opted your ads delivery, which can be viewed under ‘Ad Delivery’ option.
+You must also check how you have opted for your ad delivery, which can be viewed under the ‘Ad Rotation’ option.
 How your ads are getting delivered might be affecting your ad performance.

 So, here were a couple of tasks that are not to be missed while auditing your PPC account.
-In the Audit series 2 we will pick up the other sections of AdWords and discuss about the top things to review in it.
+In Audit series 2 we will pick up the other sections of Google Ads and discuss the top things to review in it.

-Watch out this space for the next AdWords Audit Checklist.
+Watch out this space for the next Google Ads Audit Checklist.

 - Free AdWords Audit Report